top of page

 Uriel Caspi’s artworks propose an interplay between the revival of ancient crafts and contemporary art studio practice.
 Visually inspired by archeological remnants from the Middle East and the aesthetics of future design, installations of large-scale ceramic sculptures operate as platforms for artistic interaction between the artist and the viewer.
 Antiquarian connotations from the artist’s local surroundings as well as objects from the domicile are transformed into clay, in a process of experimental study that occasionally combines both ancient techniques and digital fabrication.

-Uriel Caspi has been working internationally as an artist-in-residence and a fellow in the academia.
-He has exhibited works and installations in museums, galleries, art fairs and venues across the world: the Armory Show with Yossi Milo Gallery, NYC; Sculpture Space, NY; Faenza International Ceramics Museum, Italy; Salon C-14, Paris; Collect Art Fair, London; Westerwald Ceramics Museum, Germany; Eretz Israel Museum, Tel Aviv; Yingge Ceramics Museum, Taipei; and Mino Ceramics Museum, Japan.
+From early childhood, Caspi has been fascinated with clay.
+He earned a BFA in Ceramics from the Bezalel Academy, Jerusalem (2018), and an MFA from Alfred University, New York (2021).
+Since graduating, he has exhibited works and installations in museums, galleries, art fairs and venues across the world: the Armory Show with Yossi Milo Gallery, NYC; Sculpture Space, NY; Faenza International Ceramics Museum, Italy; Collect Art Fair 2025, London; Salon C-14, Paris; Westerwald Ceramics Museum, Germany; Musée de Carouge, Geneva; Eretz Israel Museum, Tel Aviv; Yingge Ceramics Museum, Taipei; and Musee Tomo, Tokyo.

 I Contact